Custom Addresses

 AI workflow rolled out

 - Operational savings.
-Reduction in ‘Address Not Found’ support tickets.
+Reduction in “Address Not Found” support tickets.

 - Unblocked revenue.
 Volume and dollar value of proposals, reports, and invoices on jobs created via the custom-address feature flag.
-Anchors the report-revenue protection that drove the bigger-release approval.

 Deep dive